 The member of the RPRD family, CREPT protein (cell cycle-related and expression-elevated protein in tumour) interacts with RNA Polymerase II and is present at 5’ and 3’ regions of selected protein-coding genes.
 The 5’-end recruitment to the transcribing complex has been recently attributed to the role of CREPT in Pol II CTD acetylation which facilitates transcription elongation.
 However, functions of CRPT and other RPRD proteins in RNA biogenesis remain largely uncovered.

 Therefore, the aim of this project is to investigate roles for RPRD proteins in mRNA synthesis with a special focus on transcription elongation and termination.
 The outcome of this research will help to better understand how gene expression is regulated in eukaryotic cells.

-BBSRC Strategic Research Priority: Understanding the Rules of Life: Systems Biology
+BBSRC Strategic Research Priority: Integrated Understanding of Health: Ageing

 Techniques that will be undertaken during the project:

 - Genome editing (CRISPR-Cas9)

 - Illumina RNA sequencing approaches: (RNA-seq, 4sU-RNA-seq, DRB-RNA-seq)